sands-lab/colext/README.md

     # Add to /etc/hosts
     10.244.96.246 colext
     ```
-1. Wait for your device to be added to the network
+1. Wait for your device to be added to the ZeroTier network
 1. Test connection to CoLExT server:
     ```bash
     # Confirm connectivity